Viva-Lambda/lambdascript/docs/notes.md

 flow statements: goto statements on steroids related operator `>`

-concept: holds typing information with respect to some evaluation context. related operator: `|`
+concept: holds typing information with respect to some evaluation context. related operator: `:|`

 abstraction: corresponds to procedures.
-Related operator `:`
+Related operator `:$`

 record: corresponds more or less structs in C-like languages.
+Related operator `:&`

-array: corresponds to more or less arrays in C-like languages, monolithic blocks of homogeneous data
+array: corresponds to more or less arrays in C-like languages, monolithic blocks of homogeneous data, a syntactic sugar for records, see notes in abstractions.

 macros: basic metaprogramming facilities